At a glance

 “Legislation is still adapting to these trends, so businesses will need to think carefully about how they continue to meet current duties in this rapidly evolving workplace.”

-To find out more information, please speak with your local Zurich contact.
+For more information on helping customers manage the risks of flexible working practices, please speak with your local Zurich contact.